Grace Ackerman

 Bio

-Grace Ackerman, the wife of Korean War veteran Bruce H. Ackerman, met her husband in Washington D.C. after he returned from the war in 1952.
-She worked in the accounting department at the Capitol in Washington DC.
-Grace Ackerman graciously spent many years volunteering her time in a veterans hospital in New York State.
-She and 17 others adopted a floor of the hospital and spent time talking with the veterans, bringing them gifts, setting up bingo games, and serving as a source of support for them.
-While working with younger veterans from Iraq and Afghanistan, Grace Ackerman continued her veteran outreach.
-She visited Korea in 2006 with her church group and was in awe with the beauty of the churches in Korea, and of the rich culture of Korea.
+Grace Ackerman, the wife of Korean War veteran Bruce H. Ackerman, met her husband in Washington, D.C., after he returned from the war in 1952.
+She worked in the accounting department at the Capitol in Washington, D.C.
+Grace has devoted many years to volunteering at a veterans hospital in New York State.
+Along with 17 others, she adopted a floor of the hospital, where she spends time talking with the veterans, bringing them gifts, organizing bingo games, and providing support.
+Grace continues her outreach efforts with younger veterans from Iraq and Afghanistan.
+In 2006, she visited Korea with her church group and was captivated by the beauty of the churches and the country’s rich culture.

 Video Clips